Mid-Ohio Foodbank

 205,000 SF

 This unique project included renovating an existing mattress factory and warehouse into the foodbank’s new home.
-The work included new mechanical systems, significant facade replacement, additions to the mezzanine and exterior canopies at the entries and loading docks.
-The structural work included new mechanical platforms on the roof, a large mezzanine addition, a new elevator, renovation of the existing structure for the new façade and structural design of the existing canopies.
+The work included new mechanical systems, significant facade replacement, and additions to the mezzanine and exterior canopies at the entries and loading docks.
+The structural work included new mechanical platforms on the roof, a large mezzanine addition, a new elevator, renovation of the existing structure for the new façade, and structural design of the existing canopies.
 To accommodate the new façade work, an entire bay of the existing structure was redesigned to house the outdoor meeting space above the main entry.

-The Mid-Ohio Foodbank was awarded LEED Gold by the Green Building Certification Institute.
-One important waste-reduction strategy was the re-use of the old mattress factory instead of building new and the design team was able to salvage 95 percent of the existing building envelope.
-A portion of the building’s front façade integrates sun controls which allow daylight into the building and combined with 17 skylights, there is little need for artificial lighting during the day which helps reduce operating costs.
+The Green Building Certification Institute awarded the Mid-Ohio Foodbank LEED Gold.
+One important waste-reduction strategy was re-using the old mattress factory instead of building new, and the design team salvaged 95 percent of the existing building envelope.
+A portion of the building’s front façade integrates sun controls which allow daylight into the building, and combined with 17 skylights, there is little need for artificial lighting during the day, which helps reduce operating costs.
+This was the first major renovation or new construction of a foodbank awarded LEED Gold in the nation.